troeske/love-to-learn/README.md

     (5)  basic struncture of editH2Content() (especially the ***.childNodes[0].nodeValue solution)
     (6)  the basic structure idea of a modal dialog of the greetUser() function

+I used https://tabletomarkdown.com/convert-spreadsheet-to-markdown/ to convert my Google Sheets manual testing matrix into a to table for this readme.

 ### Graphics
 icons: https://fontawesome.com/